jon-nfc/ansible_collection_centurion/docs/projects/ansible/collection/centurion/playbooks/teams.md

 *  **Centurion/Access/Teams** Creation and patching of teams and permissions

-On import to AWX / Ansible Automation Platform a credential type will also be created, `Playbook/teams/centurion` that can be used to supply the required secrets and Centurion host.

 !!! info
     The playbook is able to work with centurion ERP directly or using the inventory pluggin that is included in this collection.